LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

    `POST /api/users/{username}/policy/{policy_id}`.
 This setup shows how different policy settings affect the outcome of the demo.

+   To generate traffic against the demo shop directly, the API exposes `POST /simulate/demo-shop-attack`.
+This endpoint tries a small list of common passwords against the shop's `/login` route and returns the HTTP status for each attempt.
+The dashboard provides a **Run Credential Stuffing on Demo-Shop** button which sends `{ "attempts": 50 }` to this route and displays the results.

 2. Log in and locate the **Credential Stuffing Simulation** section.
 Choose a target account and click **Start Attack**.
 When targeting Alice the attack